 Has the main responsibility for the running of the course.
 This is the key person to contact firstly with issues and suggestions.
-Course Reps who wish to be a member of the Programme Leader know at the beginning of the academic year.
+Course Reps who wish to be a member of the Programme Committee should let the Programme Leader know at the beginning of the academic year.